dev-annuranjan/full_stack_notes/React/Full Stack LLD_ React-3_ React Router and hooks.md

 ---
 ## Resize aware component

 * Let us say we are building the resize-aware component that tracks the current resize values and just prints them.
-* we cannot have an eventListner after every render
+* we cannot have an event listener after every render
 * We want it only when the screen resizes
 * At that point in time we can add a dependency array and update the event listeners.

 ```jsx=
 import React, { useState, useEffect } from 'react';